httprunner/httprunner/README.md

 If there is a problem with the installation or upgrade, you can check the [`FAQ`](docs/FAQ.md).

-To ensure the installation or upgrade is successful, you can excuting command `ate -V` to see if you can get the correct version number.
+To ensure the installation or upgrade is successful, you can execute command `ate -V` to see if you can get the correct version number.

 ```text
 $ ate -V